Date of Award:

 Results from the vegetation analyses showed that grazing protection had little impact on plant productivity, but reduced species diversity in wetland areas.
 The vegetation thus exhibited nonequilibrial characteristics.
 Regarding livestock dynamics, populations were relatively stable (over 13 years), although mortality was affected by severe drought, suggesting a combination of equilibrial and nonequilibrial interactions.
 Project Alpaca assumed an equilibrium model by emphasizing system stability and production maximization.
 The technical interventions showed positive, negative, and neutral associations with animal productivity.
 Construction of fenced exclosures on communal land has increased conflicts over land tenure rights, and may marginalize poorer households and increase social stratification.
 Development recommendations include shifting efforts away from intensification interventions that limit movement and flexibility, and strengthening social and economic networks that buffer the impacts of system variability.

 Buttolph, Lita P., "Rangeland Dynamics and Pastoral Development in the High Andes: The Camelid Herders of Cosapa, Bolivia" (1998).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6779.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .